Flightline (airline): Fleet

+Incidents and accidents

 In August 2007, a Flightline plane operating from Lisbon, Portugal to Dublin, Ireland had to make an emergency go-around after the pilot mistook the lights of a local hotel for the runway and proceeded on approach towards it.
 The aircraft only diverted from its approach towards the 16 story hotel after being alerted to his mistake by Air Traffic Control.

-The company was placed into administration on 3 December 2008.